orijit92/Spotify-Hit-Predictor/README.md

 We can wee that instrumentalness is the most important song feature deciding if a song would be a hit.

+Logistic Regression:
+ROC Curve and Confusion Matrix (all decades)

 ![image](https://user-images.githubusercontent.com/85646063/178333012-1b40b556-1323-4cab-9e1f-e7ffa8ef39d7.png)